thegymnasium/seemingly-seamless/slides-seamless-experience.md

 Notes: ...and last but not least, the individual customizations we made to MFEs.
 All by consuming our custom JSON at build time.

----

-## And that's how we did it.

-Notes:
-(maybe show banner next). oh wait, I meant to show you the banner.